Mikeq0621/COSI166_team11/README.md

 * Users can search for listings and filter their results based on location, storage space size, and duration
 * Users can choose a rental space from a map containing nearby options
 * Users can apply to a host for an available rental option
+* Users can leave a review for a host
 * Hosts can post their storage space(s)
 * Hosts will get a email notification when some user request a rental option
 * Hosts can choose to accept or deny a request from user